wpmetabox/docs/_docs/custom-field-type.md

 ---
-title: Create your own field type
+title: Custom field type
 ---

 ## Overview

 Meta Box plugin is so flexible that you can create your own field type easily.
-This documentation will show you how to create a new field type with Meta Box plugin.

-Let's create a field type `phone` which accepts the only phone in format `xxx-xxxx`.
+This documentation will show you how to create a new field type `phone` which accepts the only phone in format `xxx-xxxx`.

-## Define a new field class
+## Defining field class

 We have to create a class name `RWMB_Phone_Field` for `phone` field.
 Generally, if we want to create a new field type, we have to create a class name `RWMB_{$field_type}_Field` (make sure it has a correct case) extending `RWMB_Field` class.